 IC50 measurements:

 Reagents: Inhibitors, Fluor-de-Lys kit

+RC(10-25): Will the continuous assay be used anywhere in this project?

+XG(10-25): Yes, we can use continuous assay for IC50 measurement.
+For current progress, 1 month is needed to finish continuous assay.
+I would prefer to focus on completing the continuous assay.
+Fluor-de-Lys kit is an alternative choice in case we want to have their IC50 values right away.

 Instrument: Fluorometric microplate reader (Fluoroskan Ascent FL, Thermo LabSystems)

 Time: 2 month for up to 20 inhibitors can be screened.

+RC(10-25): To get Ki’s suitable for correlation studies, are we assuming we know the inhibition mode and hence that inhibition mode experiments are not required at this stage?

+XG(10-25): On current phase, IC50 will provide the potencies of above SIRT3 inhibitors.
+It will not provide if it will be a good SIRT3 activator till we do more work on Phase II.

+RC(10-25): Are you planning to use the training set of 20 molecules to predict the binding affinities of other molecules, hence using the binding affinity prediction for screening?
+If not, where does prediction fit into the workflow?

+PL(10-25): Yes.

 Using SIRT3/Intermediate complex structure as receptor, carry out Glide XP docking followed by MM-GBSA calculations. (approximately about one hour for each small molecule/receptor docking and MM-GBSA calculations.)
 Check how these binding affinities correlates with the binding affinities obtained in step 2).

 Experiments can be set up for those molecules with better binding affinities, similar to the following:IsoNAM competitively inhibit NAM-exchange reaction thereby activates hSIRT3 activity by relieving NAM inhibition.

+RC(10-25): Do you mean experiments to determine the inhibition mode?

+RC(10-25): Will some MD be used with LIE/LIA after the first round of experiments in case the correlations between experiment and theory are low?

 This part of experiments are related NAM Exchange Study.
 Please check the details listed below: